 Any assignment submitted after 23:59 SK time on the specified date is deemed late (unless otherwise specified).

-All due dates or timelines for assignment submission are published in the student course syllabus1.
+Canvas returns confirmation that an assignment has been submitted.
+If the confirmation note is not shown, the assignment may not be properly logged.
+Please note: Canvas routinely updates their systems on certain Wednesday evenings.
+In the event that Canvas is down for scheduled maintenance or due to technical difficulties, assignments are to be submitted by 0900 the following morning.
+All due dates or timelines for assignment submission are published in the student course syllabus.